Our ESOL students come from many different countries, with some students speaking two or more languages before they start to learn English.

 Why do ESOL students at AJHS do so well?
 We assess our students when they first start in our ESOL Department.
 We know exactly how well our students can read, comprehend, write and speak English, and we know what they need to learn next.
 We formally assess oral, reading and writing abilities three times a year, so all ESOL students know their present level in English and the ‘next steps’ needed to improve.

-The ESOL programme at AJHS is based on the “English Language Learning Progressions”.
-This is an English language programme for school students who don’t speak English, from the New Zealand Ministry of Education and it is widely used in schools throughout New Zealand.
-There are four different levels of ability and students move through the levels as their English skills improve and their confidence increases.
-Students move between ESOL groups when necessary to ensure their language needs are being met as much as possible.
+The ESOL programme at AJHS is based on the ‘English Language Learning Progressions’ (ELLP).
+This is an English language programme from the New Zealand Ministry of Education, for school students who don’t speak English.
+It is widely used in schools throughout Aotearoa, New Zealand.
+This programme outlines four different levels of ability, and students move through the levels as their English skills improve and their confidence increases.
+Students move between ESOL groups at their own pace to ensure their language needs are being met as much as possible.

-In ESOL classes at AJHS students make new friends from different countries while they work together to learn English.
-English is the way for our students to move from our ESOL classes, to their mainstream classes and finally out to the bigger world of senior school exams and further education beyond our school gates.
+In their classes at AJHS, students make new friends from different countries while they work together to learn English.
+English is the way for our students to move from our ESOL classes to their mainstream classes, and finally out to the wider world of senior school exams and further education beyond our school gates.

 We look forward to meeting you and helping you start your journey in English.